How to make Homemade Dairy Feed for More Milk: Best Guide

 Lupin and maize flour is another cheap homemade dairy feed ration that can be used to feed dairy cows.
 The proportions of each ingredient are 1 kg lupin to 3 kg maize flour.

 Lupin is a legume that is rich in protein, making it an excellent source of essential amino acids for dairy cows.
-It also contains carbohydrates and fibre.
+It also contains carbohydrates and fiber.

 Pineapple Waste